wp-plugins/add-meta-tags/readme.txt

 **Copyright Metatag**

-It is possible to a head link to a user-defined copyright page.
+It is possible to add a head link to a user-defined copyright page.

 **Default Image**

-A path to an image can be set in order to be used in autogenerated metadata where a *featured image* has not been set.
+A path to an image, for instance the we site's logo, can be set in order to be used in autogenerated metadata if a *featured image* has not been set for the content.

 **Opengraph metadata**

-Opengraph meta tags can be automatically added to the front page, posts and pages.
+Opengraph meta tags can be automatically added to the front page, posts, pages, attachment pages and author archive.

 **Schema.org Microdata**

-Schema.org Microdata can be automatically added to the front page, posts and pages.
+Schema.org Microdata can be automatically added to the front page, posts, pages, image attachment pages and author archive.

 **Twitter Cards**

-Twitter Cards can be automatically added to content pages.
+Twitter Cards can be automatically added to content pages and image attachment pages.

 **Dublin Core metadata**

-Dublin Core metatags can be automatically added to posts and pages.
+Dublin Core metatags can be automatically added to posts and pages and attachment pages.

+= Other Features =

 **Extra SEO features**